Hey Foodwala Boys and Girls… hope you all well

 The Star of the Meal?

 The Star of the meal was the Kebab Torsh, well marinaded, delicious and excellent execution.

 The miss of the Meal?

 The Shawarma Croquettes were the miss of the meal, they tasted slimy and grey, did not like the cloying feeling in the mouth.

 Royà is simply put good, It has some amazing peers in the Contemporary Middle Eastern/Persian scene, particularly like Berenjak in London and Orfali Bros in Dubai, It has a way to go before it reaches those hallowed heights.

 100% impartial Guarantee

-Alfie Foodwala visits all restaurants anonymously and pays for the bill like any other customer, Alfie Foodwala does not except free meals in return for meals
+Alfie Foodwala visits all restaurants anonymously and pays for the bill like any other customer, Alfie Foodwala does not accept free meals in return for reviews.